History of Ghana: Since 1966

 Despite broad popular support garnered at its inception and strong foreign connections, the Busia government fell victim to an army coup within twenty-seven months.
-Neither ethnic nor class differences played a role in the overthrow of the PP government.
 The crucial causes were the country's continuing economic difficulties, both those stemming from the high foreign debts incurred by Nkrumah and those resulting from internal problems.
 The PP government had inherited US$580 million in medium- and long-term debts, an amount equal to 25 per cent of the gross domestic product of 1969.
 By 1971 the US$580 million had been further inflated by US$72 million in accrued interest payments and US$296 million in short-term commercial credits.
 Within the country, an even larger internal debt fueled inflation.

 Ghana's economy remained largely dependent upon the often difficult cultivation of and market for cocoa.
-Cocoa prices had always been volatile, but exports of this tropical crop normally provided about half of the country's foreign currency earnings.
-Beginning in the 1960s, however, a number of factors combined to limit severely this vital source of national income.
+Cocoa prices had always been volatile, but exports of this crop normally provided about half of the country's foreign currency earnings.
+Beginning in the 1960s, however, a number of factors combined to limit severely this income.
 These factors included foreign competition (particularly from neighbouring Côte d'Ivoire), a lack of understanding of free-market forces (by the government in setting prices paid to farmers), accusations of bureaucratic incompetence in the Cocoa Marketing Board, and the smuggling of crops into Côte d'Ivoire.
 As a result, Ghana's income from cocoa exports continued to fall dramatically.

 Austerity measures imposed by the Busia administration, although wise in the long run, alienated influential farmers, who until then had been PP supporters.
 These measures were part of Busia's economic structural adjustment efforts to put the country on a sounder financial base.
 The austerity programmes had been recommended by the International Monetary Fund.
 The recovery measures also severely affected the middle class and the salaried work force, both of which faced wage freezes, tax increases, currency devaluations, and rising import prices.
 These measures precipitated protests from the Trade Union Congress.
 In response, the government sent the army to occupy the trade union headquarters and to block strike actions—a situation that some perceived as negating the government's claim to be operating democratically.

-The army troops and officers upon whom Busia relied for support were themselves affected, both in their personal lives and in the tightening of the defence budget, by these same austerity measures.
-As the leader of the anti-Busia coup declared on January 13, 1972, even those amenities enjoyed by the army during the Nkrumah regime were no longer available.
+As the leader of the anti-Busia coup declared on 13 January 1972, even those amenities enjoyed by the army during the Nkrumah regime were no longer available.
 Knowing that austerity had alienated the officers, the Busia government began to change the leadership of the army's combat elements.
 This, however, was the last straw.
 Lieutenant Colonel Ignatius Kutu Acheampong, temporarily commanding the First Brigade around Accra, led a bloodless coup that ended the Second Republic.